mbaumer/us_hep_funding/docs/_states/AZ.md

 [Back to top](#top)
 ## AZ-02 -- Rep. Ann Kirkpatrick (D) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-02)
 ### Committees
-Ann Kirkpatrick is the #4 Republican on the House Appropriations Subcommittee on Energy and Water Development
+Ann Kirkpatrick is the #4 Democrat on the House Appropriations Subcommittee on Energy and Water Development

-Ann Kirkpatrick is the #29 Republican on the House Committee on Appropriations
+Ann Kirkpatrick is the #29 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```